appscluster/stock-market-simulator/README.md

 Agent-based experimental market for testing trade strategies and forecasting price movements.

-The simulator depends on the numpy library.
+The simulator has the following Python package dependencies:

+* numpy

+* matplotlib

 ### Usage ###